nadavsrb/ex3/README.md

 In addition we added the `crc32` module from the helpful files that were given to us in order to complete the assigment.
 We added a `crc32FileReader` module that uses crc32 algorithm on files.
 # Cache Manager
-For our cache, we created two modules- an object module that symbolizes one operation in the cache and another module that responsible about the file handling in the cache.
+For our cache, we created two objects: a semi-abstract object (`Operation`) that symbolizes one operation in the cache and another object (`CacheManager`) that responsible of the file handling in the cache.
 ## How does it work?
 For each run of the program, we will be asked to do an operation.
 Each operation will be saved in two ways:
 - a line in the cache file